Tyler-Johnston/Reptile-Tracker/README.md

             "password": "password"
         }

-## I should be able to create a reptile
+### I should be able to create a reptile

-- Url: localhost:8000/reptile
+- URL: localhost:8000/reptile
 - Type: POST
 - species (which is of type "corn_snake", "king_snake", "ball_python", "redtail_boa"), name, and sex (which is of type "m" or "f") parameters are required
 - Body is a json.
 Ex: